No sooner have we reached Scotland than we make tracks to leave it again.

 A group of ugly looking lads in the corner, scratching themselves like a family of chimpanzees.

-A set of heavy drinkers moving through the stages of drunkeness, just at the point where bellicose moves to morose.
+A set of heavy drinkers at the bar moving through the stages of drunkeness, just at the point where bellicose becomes morose.

 An old man chewing his teeth like gum.

 It is death quiet (“why is there never any music in your pubs?
-You INVENTED pop music!” says Passpartout) but still people shout at each other at top volume.
+You INVENTED pop music!” grumbles Giristroula) but still people shout at each other at top volume.
 Food stopped hours ago.

-“Howway man,” the barman says to Passepartout.
-“There’s no scran left at this time…”
+“Howway man, you’re very late” the barman says to Giristroula “There’s no scran left at this time…”

 She looks at me.

-“Aye man,” he says folding his arms.
-“That’s what I’m sayin’ like”
+“Aye man,” he says, folding his arms.
+“That’s what I been sayin’ like.
+Nay food.”

-We head back to our rural retreat and eat pork pies (Passepartout disenchanted once again) while a yellow moon sits outside our window on the black sky.
+We head back to our rural retreat and eat pork pies bought from the Co-op (Giristroula disenchanted once again) while a yellow moon sits outside our window on the black sky.
 The high stars looking like dandruff on an old men’s jacket.